2019 Oregon Senate Republican walkouts: Conclusion

-On June 25, 2019, Oregon Senate President Peter Courtney said that the cap-and-trade bill no longer had enough support among the 18 Democrat state senators to pass with at least 16 votes.
+On June 25, 2019, Oregon Senate President Peter Courtney said that the cap-and-trade bill no longer had enough support among the 18 Democratic state senators to pass with at least 16 votes.

 On June 26, 2019, Reddit quarantined the r/The_Donald subreddit, in part due to threats of violence made in the community in relation to the walkouts.

 On June 28, 2019, Republican Denyc Boles relinquished her position as an Oregon state representative and was sworn in as a state senator to replace Republican state senator Jackie Winters, who died before the walkout.
 This filled the 12th Republican seat in the state senate.

 On June 29, 2019, Republican state senators returned to the Senate chamber, with the attendance of 9 Republican state senators.
 In a 17–10 vote, the cap-and-trade bill was sent back to committee.
 3 Republican state senators were missing - Brian Boquist was asked not to return because other state senators felt unsafe, while it was stated that Fred Girod and Dennis Linthicum would not return for the month's legislative session.